GSS-Cogs/dataengineer-walkthrough/csvwlib-usage/Naming Convention.md

   * Optionally: `cube_name-catalog-metadata.json`

 ### Multi-cube multi python files
 Multi-cube multi python files are named in a similar fashion to multi-cube single python files; however if `main.py` is present it is executed first to support the generation of common codelists.
+By decoupling all the cubes from one another, it means parallel execution can be implemented in the future.

 Briefly, for a given cube_name (use snake case).
 * Optionally: `main.py` is executed